COVID-19: Who can consume HCQ

 India

 New Delhi, Apr 19: The hydroxychloroquine (HCQ) is in high demand owing to the outbreak of the novel coronavirus.
-While, it has not been proven to be the wonder drug against the virus, it has shown results in some cases.
+While it has not been proven to be the wonder drug against the virus, it has shown results in some cases.

-However, the people must know that it cannot be sold over the counter without a prescription.
+However, people must know that it cannot be sold over the counter without a prescription.
 Moreover, it is a prescription medicine and its sale is totally prohibited without a valid prescription by a doctor.

 COVID-19: India approves supply of hydroxychloroquine to 55 countries